Satellite Servicing Database

 If you haven’t already, please consult our SpaceFund Reality (SFR) ratings page to learn more about the rating, its purpose, and the underlying formula, as well as to view a complete list of the SpaceFund sectors of interest.

-Due to Earth’s insatiable need for information and communication, between 5,000 and 10,000 new satellites will be deployed in the next decade.
+Due to Earth’s insatiable need for information and communication, up to 50,000 new satellites will be deployed in the next decade.
 While many will be small, disposable micro-satellites, the need for larger high-powered systems will also increase.
 Until now, these have been designed to run on only the fuel they carried when launched, had to stay in the position where they were initially deployed, and when out of propellant, or if struck by a malfunction, had to be abandoned.

 A new service and supply industry is being born to provide propellant, parts, and repairs, as well as the ability to move satellites into different orbits.
 Tow trucks, gas stations, and robotic space mechanics will not only extended the life of space assets, they will also be the basis for an entirely new space economy built on the core frontier tenets of re-use, recycling, re-supply and re-purposing.

 The full gamut of the in-space supply chain will develop in the coming 5 – 7 years, and is expected to be worth $10s of Billions by the end of the decade.
 The first experimental systems have already flown, and traditional satellite operators and builders are already incorporating on site serviceability and re-fueling capability into their fleets.
 Some of these service providers are already signing contracts with fleet owners for future servicing missions.